amirkahani/First-Project-/README.md

 # First Project ( Tkinter )
-The Forget and Delete sections will be written in the file .
-( Have the best )
+The Forgot Password and Delete Account sections will be written in the file ( Have the best )